 Vita Nova is the original title of a novel by Roland Barthes that only exists in the form of preparatory notes.
 The book was never realised.
-Vincent Meessen repeats the title of this "future work" and through lack of substance; he adopts the dividing line between criticism and narrative.
-Vita Nova questions the realism – by pretending to be a documentary essay – as a story-discourse, where the mythology never ceases to torment the documentary’s will towards truthfulness.
-A cover of Paris Match from 1955, known from Barthes’ Mythologies publication (1957), shows a cadet who salutes the French flag.
+Vincent Meessen takes the title of this ‘future work’ and, through lack of substance, adopts the dividing line between criticism and narrative.
+Pretending to be a documentary essay, Vita Nova questions realism as a story-discourse, where mythology never ceases to torment the documentary’s will towards truthfulness.
+A cover of Paris Match from 1955, known from Barthes’ Mythologies (1957), shows a cadet who salutes the French flag.
 In Vita Nova this notorious icon of postcolonial criticism, becomes an archive loaded with hidden meaning.

 Roland Barthes is presentified, without being present.
 His spirit haunts the exhibition.
 Cameo allows “the grain of his voice” to be heard, but it is also the voice of a character.
 The voice is an excerpt from a film by André Téchiné – played by Barthes, who remained uncredited.
-In an amazing way Barthes talks about the relationship between art and life: "(...) life is too short for art (…)”.
-A sound device by the brand Barthe, mainly used in France for learning foreign languages, allows the spectator to listen to some words, to speak a few, have them recorded and then played back.
-In "Barthes's own way" the viewer is invited to make an unalterable trace within the exhibition by speaking and recording their words, actually taking part in the story spun throughout the works.
+Barthes talks about the relationship between art and life in the most remarkable way: “(…) life is too short for art (…)”.
+A sound device by the brand Barthe, mainly used in France for learning foreign languages, allows the spectator to listen to some words, to speak a few, have them recorded, and then played back.
+The viewer is invited to make an unalterable trace within the exhibition in “Barthes’s way”, by speaking and recording their words, actually taking part in the story spun throughout the works.

-Every word of a language is the quote from an older language.
-Factitius – a series of realistic sculptures, placed on documents circulated in the gallery – refers to the Latin word factitius meaning “fabricated/ produced / created”.
+Every word in a language is the quote from an older language.
+Factitius – a series of realistic sculptures, placed on documents spread throughout the gallery – refers to the Latin word factitius meaning “fabricated/ produced / created”.
 The word is the origin of different words such as “fact”, “fiction” and “fetish”.
-Both powerful and paradoxical, the word factitius is presented here as a “mana word".
-Mana is a word always returning in the lexicon of the author, a floating “signifier” (for Barthes a cultural signifier or one with layered meanings).
+Both powerful and paradoxical, the word factitius is presented here as a “mana word”.
+‘Mana’ is a word always returning in the lexicon of the author, a floating “signifier” (for Barthes, a cultural signifier or one with layered meanings).
 The recurring presence of this sculpture in the documents, part of an archive collected by Meessen, distorts the historical factuality of the archive and questions their fetishist and fictional dimensions.

 Speech is derived from a monument erected by the former president and revolutionary, Thomas Sankara, in Ouagadougou (Burkina Faso) in remembrance of one of his anti-imperialist speeches.
 Formally, it refers implicitly to the adoption of the Russian Constructivism by an African elite.
-The sculpture takes over the gesture of Marcel Broodthaers, who crossed out the word "politics" on a world map in order to make it a “poetic” map.
-The sculpture commemorates thus not only the “discourse of political orientation” of Sankara but also proposes a different political arena, namely the discourse of poetic orientation.
-Through this connection between Barthes and Broodthaers, the artist produces a poetic-political memorial to mark the anniversary of the “Tierce forme” (third form) to be celebrated at a later date, namely the date on which Barthes has decided to be a "writer" and hence an "artist".
+The sculpture takes over the gesture of Marcel Broodthaers, who crossed out the word ‘politics’ on a world map in order to make it a “poetic” map.
+The sculpture commemorates thus not only the “discourse of political orientation” of Sankara, but also proposes a different political arena, namely the discourse of poetic orientation.
+Through this connection between Barthes and Broodthaers, the artist produces a poetic-political memorial to mark the anniversary of the “Tierce forme” (third form) to be celebrated at a later date, namely the date on which Barthes decided to be a ‘writer’ and hence an ‘artist’.

 Corpus shows part of the physical archive, in which Meessen has been bringing together various documents related to his research since 2006.
 Previously shown in open wood display cases as a composition of remains and forms, the archives are scattered against the walls of the exhibition space.
-Louis-Gustave Binger was Barthes’ grandfather on the maternal side.
-Besides containing the publications that gloried Binger as a colonial hero, Corpus also contains another character: the white child, Bichon, who was born in Africa and a hero of Barthes’ anticolonial indictments that appeared in Mythologies, Bichon chez les Negres.
+Besides containing the publications that glorified Louis-Gustave Binger – who was Barthes’ grandfather on the maternal side – as a colonial hero, Corpus also contains another character: the white child, Bichon, who was born in Africa and a hero of Barthes’ anticolonial indictments that appeared in Mythologies, Bichon chez les Negres.
 In search for Bichon, Meessen discovers him at a recent auction at Pierre Bergé’s and as a real character who was created by his own parents for Paris Match, National Geographic, Le Journal de Tintin, …

 Prolepsis is a rhetoric device that plays with the temporality in a story.
 It is used in order to indicate an anachronism by anticipation.
-Here the word is used for a collection of writings that is impossible to project: it is not a list of the books that were ultimately published by Roland Barthes, but a long list of study projects or imaginary books by the author.
-From this list three books are selected and presented in the form of a full-size presentation model: Psychanalysis historique des imageries tronquées (Historical psychoanalysis of truncated imageries), Theatrum Orbis Verborum (The world of the theatre of words) and Mathesis Singularis, an imagined reference guide that creates for each study object its own science.
+Here, the word is used for a collection of writings that is impossible to project: it is not a list of the books that were ultimately published by Roland Barthes, but a long list of study projects or imaginary books by the author.
+From this list, three books are selected and presented in the form of a full-size presentation model: Psychanalysis historique des imageries tronquées (Historical psychoanalysis of truncated imageries), Theatrum Orbis Verborum (The world of the theatre of words) and Mathesis Singularis, an imagined reference guide that creates an individual science for each study object.
 All of them are signed by a conceptual character called Herbé.

 Fac Dissimile proposes a massive redistribution of Paris Match number 326, in which the artist rearranged the contents according both to the colonial content and the mythic level of the images.
 This new editing of the magazine works upon the readability of the document of that time and shows the possibility for an updated rereading.
 Co-produced by Espace Khiasma (Les Lilas, F), De Brakke Grond (Amsterdam), Kiasma Museum (Helsinki) and Mannheim Kunsthalle/4.Fotofestival.

-In the mid-70s, in the collection, Ecrivain de toujours where an author makes a portrait of a great classic, Barthes published Roland Barthes by Roland Barthes.
-Upon release of this book Barthes wielded a critical sleight of hand and wrote a critique of his own book.
+In the mid-70s, for the collection Ecrivain de toujours, where an author makes a portrait of a great classic, Barthes published Roland Barthes by Roland Barthes.
+With the release of this book, Barthes wielded a critical sleight of hand and wrote a critique of his own book.
 In the installation Third Text, Barthes’ gesture is more important than the actual text.
 Meessen highlights this gesture in its own and figurative way.
 By diffraction, illuminated by a spectrum, the text is realised in its full conceptual dimension.
 The same text is reproduced three times in different languages, designs and typographies.
-Adopting this third form, touching upon a whiff of criticism, now proposes the question of his own critical reception.
+Adopting this third form, touching upon a whiff of criticism, it now proposes the question of his own critical reception.